 – Allow employees to work from home where possible

-– Ensure physical distancing by keeping a distance of at least 1.5 metres between people
+– Ensure physical distancing by keeping a distance of at least 1.5 metres between people.
+Where this is impossible, ensure different measures (such as screens)

 – Encourage good hand hygiene by employees (washing hands for at least 20 seconds with soap and water, using alcohol-based hand sanitiser and practice good hygiene).
 Employers should provide soap and sanitiser in the workplace